Videomaker – Learn video production and editing, camera reviews › Forums › Technique › Editing › Building a new system for Avid Xpress

-This topic contains 3 replies, has 1 voice, and was last updated by Anonymous 13 years ago.
+- This topic has 3 replies, 1 voice, and was last updated 15 years, 10 months ago by Anonymous.

 I’m about to buy/build a myself a brand new editing machine, and i’ve decided that i’m gonna start out using Avid Xpress DV, as it’s not too expensive.
 I’m thinking though that I should build my machine capable of running Avid Xpress Pro (& Pro HD), so that when i can afford to upgrade to it, i’ll be able to so without the need to upgrade my PC (or not much).
 This should also mean that I’ll be able to run Avid Xpress DV easily won a system that is capable of running Xpress Pro, and this sounds very appealing to me as I really wanna have a smooth, stable & reliable time when editing.
 Does this sound like a good or bad idea to anyone?

 Does anybody have any prolonged experience of using Xpress DV?